-So what about the Carolina Coast Climate, Lifestyle and Cost of Living?
+So what about the Coastal NC and SC Climate, Lifestyle and Cost of Living?

 Many of you are in the middle of winter, so it’s not a surprise based on the survey we conducted last month, while cost of living and housing affordability were in the top 5 concerns, the majority of participants (78%) indicated climate and weather as a reason for relocating or retiring to Coastal NC and SC best places to live.

 Also not surprising is that although most of us want to move to the Coastal NC And SC best places for the weather, many still want a change of seasons.

-Among the factors that have created such great interest in Carolina coastal living is the sunny and warm climate.
+Among the factors that have created such great interest in Coastal NC and SC living is the sunny and warm climate.

 According to our survey, North Carolina tops the list as the #1 place to relocate or retire to.

 Not far behind is South Carolina with 26% however unlike NC, more than half plan on living along the SC coastline.

-Most notable is the 36% of the survey participants who are still undecided on which state, North Carolina or South Carolina, is their Best Place to relocate or retire to.
+Most notable is the 36% of the survey participants who are still undecided on which state, North Carolina or South Carolina, is their Best Place to live relocate or retire to.

 While it will take weeks to analyze all the data we collected, I wanted to begin to talk about some of the concerns and questions that were shared.

-Based upon the top reason for relocating or retiring to the Carolinas, I want to take a closer look at each region (Coastline, Piedmont, Mountains) within each state.
+Based upon the top reason for relocating or retiring to NC and SC, I want to take a closer look at each region (Coastline, Piedmont, Mountains) within each state.

 How the weather and climate may effect your lifestyle and pocketbook and point out some “other” considerations before you make your final decision on where Your best place to live is.

-Before we talk about those “other” considerations, let’s first look at the geographical diversity of the Carolina Coast.
+Before we talk about those “other” considerations, let’s first look at the geographical diversity of Coastal NC and SC.